conda/conda/docs/source/admin.rst

    Allowed channels are:
      - https://conda.binstar.org/admin/osx-64/

-The user now knows they must add the “admin” channel to their local .condarc to access allowed packages.
+The user now knows they must add the "admin" channel to their local ``.condarc`` to access allowed packages.